-Start the Thanksgiving celebration with a simple antipasto platter made with a selection of high-quality store-bought ingredients.
-Try a mix of marinated artichokes and olives, Italian cheeses, bread, thinly sliced meats, and dried or fresh figs or apricots.
+Start the Thanksgiving celebration with a simple antipasto platter made with a garlicky homemade tomato chutney and a selection of high-quality, store-bought ingredients.
+Try a mix of blanched green veggies, marinated artichokes and olives, Italian cheeses, crackers, and thinly sliced meats.

 With only two steps and four ingredients, there is no easier way to whet your holiday guests' appetites than with a quick roasted shrimp starter.
 A simple salt-and-pepper seasoning is all you need for this shrimp dish to shine.

-These crab cakes are both meaty and full of great savory seasoning, which makes them incredibly tender and delicious.
+The only binder in this meaty crab cake recipe: egg!
+That means each bite is incredibly tender and delicious.
 Green onion, red pepper, Worcestershire, and mustard are just a few of the tasty ingredients that fill this Thanksgiving appetizer.

 This classic Roman dish is slightly sweet with just a hint of salt.
 Add the buttery crunch of pine nuts, and it's a perfect side dish for your Italian Thanksgiving menu.

 Italian tradition makes fish the star of the holiday season.
 We've honored that with our Bouillabaisse, a deliciously seasoned seafood stew.
 Homemade garlic-Parmesan croutons add extra crunch and flavor to this holiday recipe.

 Panna cotta is the simplest of Italian desserts—a soft-set pudding made with cream, sugar, and gelatin.
 Here, this Italian classic is infused with a subtle hint of vanilla and topped with a sweet rosemary-honey drizzle.
 Other options include cranberry coulis and bittersweet chocolate sauce.